-As part of the police department's goal to be as transparent as possible, this policy establishes guidelines for the use, management, storage, and retrieval of audio-visual media recordings from Body Worn Camera Recording systems.
-Nothing in this policy is intended to supplant or supersede any applicable State or Federal Laws.
+In furtherance of the police department's goals of transparency and accountability, this policy establishes guidelines for the use, management, storage, and retrieval of audiovisual media recordings from Body Worn Camera Recording systems.
+Nothing in this policy is intended to authorize unlawful surveillance of any person or infringement of legally protected personal privacy, or to supplant or supersede any applicable State or Federal Laws.